 (Courses which satisfy the Professional Responsibility requireemnt appear under the course topic "Professional Responsibility" in the Schedule of Classes, unless otherwise noted.)

 One Substantial Writing is required for students graduating January 2008 and forward.

-*First-year elective: Constitutional Law, Corporations, Income Taxation, International Law or Property.
+*First-year elective: Constitutional Law, Corporations, Income Taxation, International Law, Property or Survey of Intellectual Property.

 (NOTE: Not all courses listed are offered each year.)

 **Constitutional Law or Property: If taken as a first-year elective, the requirement for that specific class is satisfied.
 (These two classes must be taken any time prior to graduation)

 Additional Note on Property: While you have the option to take Property in your third year, we do hope that many of you will continue to take the class in your second year.
 The faculty still feel that it is an important foundational class for many upper level courses across areas of study.
 Property, like Constitutional Law, may be a prerequisite for some upper-level courses that you wish to take.
 As such, we encourage you to consult with faculty regarding why it may be more advantageous to take Property (or even Constitutional Law) early in your law school career/studies.